jxu1015/jxu1015.github.io/_pages/about.md

 I received the B.Sc. degree in biomedical engineering, the M.Sc. degree and the PhD degree in circuits and systems from Xidian University, Xi’an, China, in 2012, 2015 and 2018, respectively.
 Besides, I studied at University of Texas at Arlington and University of Pittsburgh as a joint doctoral student from 2016 to 2018.
-Now, I am doing my research in Weil Cornell Medicine College, Cornell University as a postdoctor.
+Now, I am doing my research as a postdoctor in Weil Cornell Medicine College, Cornell University.

 My research interests include machine learning, computer vision and artificial intelligence.